K-S-A/2d-bitmap-fun/README.md

 # 2D-bitmap-fun

-`Bitmap` class that should implement some primitive operations on images.
+`Bitmap` class implements some primitive operations on images.
-Image is a rectangle canvas where (`0`,`0`) is the top left coordinate and (`width-1`,`height-1`) is bottom right coordinate.
+Image is a rectangle canvas where (`0`,`0`) is the top left coordinate and (`width - 1`,`height - 1`) is bottom right coordinate.
 Color is a character of latin alphabet.
 At the beginning all images are transperent.

 ## Installation
 Execute: